michaelkotelnikov/rhacm-workshop/04.Application-Lifecycle/README.md

 After the resources are created.
 In the RHACM portal, navigate to **Application Lifecycle** -> **&lt;application name>**.
 And make sure that the resources are created.

-Click on the route resource, and navigate to the URL - **https://&lt;route-url>/application.html**.

-**Important:** If the route definition is not present in the UI, you may run the next command on the managed cluster -
+Run the next command on the managed cluster, and navigate to the application's frontend at **https://&lt;route-url>/application.html** -

 ```
 <managed> $ oc get route -n webserver-acm